0xC0ffee1/sessio/README.md

 By using QUIC as the transport protocol Sessio is able keep sessions uninterrupted even when switching between networks or in otherwise unreliable network conditions.

 ### Hole punching
 Peer-to-Peer SSH connections in Sessio are achieved using QUIC as the transport protocol.
 By employing the UDP hole punching technique, Sessio enables direct connections between devices behind firewalls and NATs.
-This allows seamless and secure SSH communication without the need for a middleman server to relay traffic.
+This allows seamless and secure SSH communication without the need for a middleman server to relay traffic or open ports.

 > No publicly open ports are required to create P2P SSH Connections in Sessio.